 So what really makes oysters an aphrodisiac?

-Some psychologists I’ve spoken with on the topic believe that the success of an oyster as an aphrodisiac is all in our minds.
+There are psychologists who suggest that the success of an oyster as an aphrodisiac is all in our minds.
 (In other words, naysayers will tell you it’s the placebo effect.)
-However, thanks to modern science, we now know that these shellfish have proven sexual potency.
-Yes, oysters are aphrodisiacs.
+But thanks to modern science, we now know that these shellfish have proven nutritional benefits that support claims that oysters benefit sexual performance.

 READ MORE About Pheromones and Sexual Attraction

-But this is just one of the reasons this briny delicacy of the sea is considered sexually stirring.
-Here are a few of the scientific reasons oysters as powerful aphrodisiacs and specifically how they might affect men differently than women.
+Now that we understand the powerful nutritional punch oysters contain, here are a few of the scientific reasons oysters benefit sexual health and specifically how they might affect men differently than women.

 Oyster benefits for males